7 Best 22LR Scope Choices For All Rimfire Situations [UPDATED]

 Best 22LR Scope vs Red Dot

 Before we dive into the best optics, let’s talk about the types of optics that work best with 22LR rifles.
 Now, there are a lot of other types out there.
-However, because of hte construction and use of a 22LR, there really are only two types we should focus on when discussing the best 22LR rifle scope:
+However, because of the construction and use of a 22LR, there really are only two types we should have a close focus on when discussing the best 22LR rifle scope:

 Red Dot Optics: Red dot optics is a name applied to 1X optics that use a simple red reticle.
 Red is optional, as is a dot reticle.
 They can be various colors and reticle shapes.
 The name has been applied as a generic term for optics designed for close-range shooting.
 Red Dots come in all sizes as well.